Erudika/paraio.org/src/monolite/partials/031-twitter.md

 Support for logging in with Twitter is implemented by the `TwitterAuthFilter`.
 This filter responds to requests at `/twitter_auth`.

+The endpoint expects an `appid` value from the 'state' parameter, e.g. `?state={appid}`.
+If that parameter is missing, the default (root) app will be used as authentication target.

 To initiate a login with Twitter just redirect the user to the `/twitter_auth`.
 This will redirect the user to Twitter for authentication.
-For apps other than the root app, redirect to `/twitter_auth?appid=myapp`.
+For apps other than the root app, redirect to `/twitter_auth?state=myapp`.

 **Note:** You need to [register a new application with Twitter](https://apps.twitter.com/) in order to obtain an access and secret keys.